How to Get Discounted or Free Cell Phones for Seniors

 You can check your eligibility by visiting the Lifeline program website and entering your zip code.

 Older Americans aren’t the only ones who can apply for Lifeline.
-There’s no age restrictions or age requirements to qualify.
+There are no age restrictions or age requirements to qualify.

 Qualify by Income